uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: A Parametric Pipeline Model

-Micro-fusion is an optimization in which two \microops are fused together and treated as one \microop in the early parts of the pipeline; they are split into two \microops before execution in the back end.
+Micro fusion is an optimization in which two \microops of the same instruction are fused together in the decoding stage and treated as one \microop in the early parts of the pipeline; they are split into two \microops before execution in the back end.
 All decoders (including the simple decoders) can emit micro-fused \microops.
 Only specific types of \microops can be fused; one of the \microops must be a load or store \microop.
-We have extended the benchmarking script from~\cite{Abel19} to automatically determine the number of fused \microops for each instruction.

 There are two possible locations in the pipeline where micro-fused \microops may be split into their components.
-In most cases, micro-fused \microops are split when they enter the scheduler; however, they take only one slot in the reorder buffer.\looseness=-1
+In most cases, micro-fused \microops are split when they enter the scheduler; however, they take only one slot in the reorder buffer.
 In some cases, micro-fused \microops from instructions that use an indexed addressing mode are split already by the renamer; Intel's optimization manual refers to this as ``unlamination''.
 Unlaminated \microops require two slots in the reorder buffer.
-If the number of \microops after unlamination exceeds the issue width, the renamer issues both \microops that were part of the fused \microop in the next cycle.
-This was previously unknown.
-The details regarding in which cases \microops are unlaminated are microarchitecture specific, and not documented in Intel's manual for post-Haswell microarchitectures.
-We have extended the script from~\cite{Abel19} to automatically detect the instruction variants for which unlamination occurs.\todo{again, very vague}